-Further refinement and resolution of known data quality issues will be made at both the corporate and local hospital level to continue to improve the accuracy of the waiting times of patients.
+Further refinement and resolution of known data quality issues will be made at both the Departmental and Hospital and Health Service level to continue to improve the accuracy of the waiting times of patients.
 The current issues are considered to be minor and constitute a small proportion of the activity reported.
 At this time, Queensland Health determines that this data is fit for publication.

 You need a current referral from your general practitioner (GP) to obtain an appointment at a specialist outpatient clinic.
 Patients with the most urgent needs are seen first.
 The referral obtained from your General Practitioner will contain important information about your clinical condition that will allow the health practitioner in the outpatient clinic to determine the urgency of your condition and prioritisation for your appointment.

-If you are attending a specialist outpatient clinic for a new health problem not previously treated by this clinic, you are considered a 'new case patient'.
-If you need to return for subsequent specialist appointments for treatment of the same health problem, you are considered a 'review case patient'.
+If you are attending a specialist outpatient clinic for a new health problem not previously treated by this clinic, you are considered to be requiring an 'initial service event'.
+Some patients may require follow up appointments for the same condition.

 When you attend your specialist outpatient appointment, the specialist health team assess your condition and decide on the best course of treatment with you.

-The start of the waiting time is the date a referral was received by the treating hospital, unless the referral was categorised to a more urgent category before the first appointment, in which case the start of the waiting time is the date of the re-categorisation.
+The start of the waiting time is the date a referral was received by the treating hospital.

 The finish of the waiting time is the appointment date (for the 90th percentile wait) or the census date (for the percentage waiting within time).

 The number of days between the start and the end of the waiting time is calculated first.
-Then excluded from this count is any days the patient was Not Ready For Care and any days the referral cannot be progressed because the hospital is awaiting further information from the referring practitioner.
+Then excluded from this total is any days the patient was Not Ready For Care and any days the patient was waiting as a less urgent category and any days the referral cannot be progressed because the hospital is awaiting further information from the referring practitioner.